Intel-Media-SDK/MediaSDK/doc/tutorials/mediasdk-tutorials-readme.md

 For simplicity and uniformity the tutorial focuses on the H.264 (AVC) video codec.
 Other codecs supported by Intel® Media SDK can be utilized in a similar way, often by a single configuration parameter.
 This unified approach can save significant development time and is a major advantage to working with Media SDK.

 Detailed comments explain the behavior of the code.
 You are encouraged to read and experiment.
-For a deeper understanding of the SDK and details on specific parameters, please refer to the Media SDK reference manual as well as the users guide.
-The set of samples packaged with the SDK showcase many more parameters and scenarios and are a valuable reference as well.
+For a deeper understanding of the SDK and details on specific parameters, please refer to [*SDK API Reference Manual*](../mediasdk-man.md).
+The set of samples packaged with the SDK showcases many more parameters and scenarios and are a valuable reference as well.

 All tutorial samples are self-contained unless otherwise noted.
-For Linux* makefiles are provided.
-For Windows* each tutorial has a Microsoft Visual Studio* 2012 solution and project.
 To reduce redundancy and improve readability common code segments are located in the ‘common’ folder.
 These are tied to functions not directly related to Intel® Media SDK functionality, such as read/write of bit streams and raw frames.
 The ‘common’ folder also contains OS-specific device handling and surface allocation implementations.

 The tutorial samples were developed and tested using recent versions of Intel® Media SDK for Windows and Linux.
-For questions, or to report issues with the tutorial samples presented in this article, please use the Intel® Media SDK Forum.
+For questions, or to report issues with the tutorial samples presented in this article, please use [*MediaSDK GitHub*](https://github.com/Intel-Media-SDK/MediaSDK/issues).

 ## Windows specific notes

  - Please note, some Windows tutorials also require installation of Microsoft Windows SDK*.
  - Since the introduction of Microsoft Window 8, Media SDK can now also be used with DirectX 11 devices and surfaces.
-Media SDK relies on features in DirectX 11.1, and can therefore not be used on Microsoft Windows 7.
+Media SDK relies on features in DirectX 11.1, and therefore can't be used on Microsoft Windows 7.
 If target application must run on Microsoft Windows 7 then Media SDK DirectX9 capabilities should be used instead.
-DirectX 11 example solutions/projects are created using Microsoft Visual Studio 2012 to ensure DirectX 11.1 environment support.

 ## How to obtain input content
 The tutorial assumes that the user has proper content to play with.
 Such content can be acquired from many sources on the web.
-One example is the Peach open movie project "Big Buck Bunny", which can be downloaded from http://www.bigbuckbunny.org.
+One example is the Peach open movie project "Big Buck Bunny", which can be downloaded from [*here*](https://peach.blender.org/download/).
 The video elementary stream must be extracted before using.
 This can be done using ffmpeg with:

     ffmpeg \
     -i big_buck_bunny_1080p_h264.mov \